Harold & Kumar: Harold & Kumar Escape from Guantanamo Bay (2008)

 Immediately following the events of the first film, Harold and Kumar fly to Amsterdam so Harold can pursue a budding romance with his vacationing neighbor.
 The pair run into Vanessa Fanning, Kumar's ex-girlfriend, and her fiancé Colton Graham, another old college buddy who helped Harold with getting a job at Brewster-Keagan, at the airport.
-During the plane flight, an elderly woman sees Kumar lighting a hand-crafted smokeless bong, and, thinking it is a bomb, screams "Terrorist!".
+During the flight, an elderly woman sees Kumar lighting a hand-crafted smokeless bong, and, thinking it is a bomb, screams "Terrorist!".
 After a confusion of the words "bong" and "bomb", two undercover air marshals tackle Kumar, who accidentally drops the bong on the floor, breaking it and releases what another passenger thinks is poison gas.
 Harold and Kumar are detained by Ron Fox, a racist Deputy Secretary of Homeland Security, in Washington, D.C., who then sends them to the Guantanamo Bay detention camp.
 But just as they are about to get sexually assaulted, the neighboring prisoners assault the guards and they are able to escape back to the United States with the help of Cuban boat people they encounter.
 They meet with their college friend, Raza, who arranges a car for them to travel to Texas in search of Colton, a member of a family who has connections with political officials.
 On their way to Texas, they encounter various people from an inbred trailer home family to the Ku Klux Klan, to Neil Patrick Harris and George W. Bush.

 A Very Harold & Kumar 3D Christmas (2011)

 In April 2009, actor Kal Penn accepted the position of Associate Director of the White House Office of Public Liaison in the Obama administration; when asked if his new job would mean no more Harold & Kumar films, he said, "That's probably true for now."

 A new film titled A Very Harold & Kumar Christmas was announced on May 7, 2009.
 Jon Hurwitz and Hayden Schlossberg returned to write the film while Todd Strauss-Schulson directed.
 Greg Shapiro returned as producer with Penn and Cho reprising their title roles.
 Penn left his job at the White House on June 1, 2010, to reprise his role as Kumar in the third Harold & Kumar installment.
 After filming was completed, Penn returned to the White House.

 A Very Harold & Kumar Christmas was released on November 4, 2011, and was the first film in the series to be shown in 3D.
-Seven years after the events of the first and second films, Harold and Kumar reconnect and embark on an adventure to find a new Christmas tree after Harold destroys the original while trying to dispose of Kumar's joint.
+Seven years after the events of the first and second films, Harold and Kumar have not spoken in years.
+The two are reunited and rekindle their friendship after Kumar brings over a package for Harold that arrived at the apartment they used to share.
+Inside the package is a marijuana joint, which ends up burning down Harold’s father-in-law’s Christmas tree.
+After an eventful night searching for a replacement, it is revealed that the package was a gift from Santa Claus, intended to help the two become friends again.